Is IVF painful?

 Pregnancy symptoms after an IVF cycle are no different than after a natural conception.

-The severity of pregnancy symptoms varies from patient to patient and isn’t related to IVF.
+The severity of pregnancy symptoms varies from patient to patient and isn’t related to IVF treatment.

 Other Related Questions